daminier/py_analysis_clustering_motorway/README.md

 ## Experiments

-In the experiments folder you can find several files, which have been already converted, and the related init.csv, which has been already updated.
+In the experiment folder you can find several files, which have been already converted, and the related init.csv, which has been already updated.

  ```
  python main.py -p true -t 2 -pt 2 -sp true